|1||Chiang Dao, Chiang Mai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Phra Samut Chedi air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Phra Samut Chedi is currently 2.4 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 103 US AQI